amrosaeed/Fluence-Service/Readme.md

 ### Extending The Service

-The service that will be deployed resides in the quickstart/3-browser-to-service folder.
-We will need to modify the code in src/main.rs to add a character count to the message reply.
+The rust code and configuration files for the service that will be deployed resides in the [quickstart/2-hosted-services](https://github.com/ben-razor/Fluence-Service/tree/main/quickstart/2-hosted-services) folder.
+We modify the code in [src/main.rs](https://github.com/ben-razor/Fluence-Service/tree/main/quickstart/2-hosted-services) to add a character count to the message reply.

 ```rust
 #[marine]